Dynamical Structure of the Fields in the Light Cone Coordinates: Light-Cone Quantization of Yang-Mills Theories

 In the scaler theory and Electromagnetic field, we simply choose Fourier expansions of fields to find the independent physical modes.
 But in the non-Abelian Yang-Mills theories, there are some non-linear terms in constraints such as

 Due to the existence of non-linear terms such $g\,f_{bc}^aA_\mu ^bA_\nu ^c$ we are not able to impose this constraint on the Fourier expansion of fields to construct the reduced phase space.
 However, this problem is not the problem of light-cone quantization and is the fundamental problem of quantization of non-Abelian Yang-Mills theories.
-To quantize this theory, one can set the limit $g = 0$ and quantize the theory perturbatively but attempt to quantize the theory directly fails due to lack of an appropriate expansion of fields which we enables us impose the constraints.
+To quantize this theory, one can set the limit $g = 0$ and quantize the theory perturbatively but attempt to quantize the theory directly fails due to lack of an appropriate expansion of fields which enables us impose the constraints.\\ In the next subsection we try to embednon-Abelian Yang-Mills theories to an extended phase space to see the problem from another point of view.